What is the Definition of a Bond

-Let us help you learn what bonds are.
-IF you are ready to get bonded, call our office today.
-Let’s get the process rolling, and we’ll show you how wasy it is to bond your business.
-We bond nationwide, and there is nothing we can’t bond.
+Let us help you learn what sureties are.
+IF you are ready to get covered, call our office today.
+Let’s get the process rolling, and we’ll show you how easy it is to bond your business.
+We are nationwide, and there is nothing we can’t cover.
 Poor credit is not problem.
-If you have a question regarding surety bond definition, call our office….we’re happy to help
+If you have a question regarding sureties, call our office….we’re happy to help.

-When you are contemplating the definition of bonds, keep in mind that there are various types of bonds.
+When you are contemplating – definition of bonds, keep in mind that there are various types of bonds.
 Some of these bonds are purchased through financial institutions.
 Others are obtained as a means of insurance, and they may be required by the government or another entity (such as a construction company).
-When you purchase a bond, it is crucial that you ensure you are getting the right kind of bond for your purposes.
-In all cases, a bond serves as a pledge or guarantee of some sort.
-NFP Surety only bonds with top-rated bonding carriers, such as Western National, CHUBB, Hanover, Travelers, Philadelphia, Liberty Mutual, and more,
+When you purchase one, it is crucial that you ensure you are getting the right kind for your purposes.
+In all cases, bonds serves as a pledge or guarantee of some sort.
+NFP Surety only writes with top-rated carriers, such as Western National, CHUBB, Hanover, Travelers, Philadelphia, Liberty Mutual, and more,

-A look at different kinds of bonds that we can help you with…
+A look at different kinds of surety bond that we can help you with…

 Sureties- These bonds are entirely different from financial bonds.
 A sureties are an agreement that involves three parties: the obligee, the principal, and the surety.
 The obligee is the person or entity that requires an individual or business to be bonded.
 The person who is obligated to purchase the bond is known as the principal.
 The surety is the institution that supplies the bond, as well as to make a financial guarantee for the principal to the obligee.
 Generally, there are seven different kinds of bond categories: fidelity bonds, public official bonds, judicial (court) bonds, fiduciary bonds (probate), license and permit bonds, contract (bid and performance) bonds, and miscellaneous and federal bonds.